SamSSLF/terraqi/README.md

 TerraQi is looking for help building world-class open-source machine learning models to predict renewable energy generation.

+The project consists of 2 submodules, model training (terraqi-model-development), and the back-end server which serves the API endpoints which utilise the latest trained model (terraqi-api).
+You should clone the submodules separately and make pull requests to their respective repositories.

 ## License

 This repository is licensed under GNU GPLv3, find our license [here](https://github.com/SamSSLF/terraqi/blob/main/LICENSE).